elliothha/PacmanAI/README.md

 # PacmanAI

-A single-agent reinforcement learning project utilizing a convolutionasl dueling Deep Q-Network (DDQN) architecture to play Atari 2600's "Ms. Pacman" in OpenAI's Gym environment.
+A single-agent reinforcement learning project utilizing a convolutional dueling Deep Q-Network (DDQN) architecture to play Atari 2600's "Ms. Pacman" in OpenAI's Gym environment.
 An epsilon-greedy strategy is used for balancing exploration and exploitation in the environment.
 Hyperparameters used for the networks include:

 |   HYPERPARAMETER   | VALUE |
 |:------------------:|:-----:|